1982 Costa Rican general election

 General elections were held in Costa Rica on 7 February 1982.
 Luis Alberto Monge of the National Liberation Party won the presidential election, whilst his party also won the parliamentary election.
 Voter turnout was 79%.

 Affected by a deep economic crisis and tensions with Somoza's Nicaragua due to Rodrigo Carazo's support of the FSLN, Carazo's government suffered from extremely low popularity.
-This naturally affected the Unity Coalition (Carazo's party) and its candidate Rafael Ángel Calderón Fournier giving to PLN and its candidate trade union leader and farmer Luis Alberto Monge a landslide victory and the party's biggest parliamentary group in its history (33 deputies).
-Nevertheless, Unity remained as the second most voted party in the election as Calderón was able to attract the traditional and very loyal Calderonista vote.
-The crisis was also beneficial for the Left as it achieved a historical high voting and four seats in Parliament (the biggest group since 1948) with Dr. Rodrigo Gutiérrez repeating candidacy from United People.
-Another candidate was former president Mario Echandi by the conservative and anti-Communist National Movement, but Echandi's candidacy was testimonial receiving almost as many votes as Gutierrez (3% each), according to some due to his incapacity to understand modern times when personal wealth and family origin was not enough to win an election.
+This naturally affected the Unity Coalition (Carazo's alliance) and its candidate Rafael Ángel Calderón Fournier giving to PLN and its candidate, trade union leader and farmer Luis Alberto Monge, a landslide victory and the party's biggest parliamentary group in its history (33 deputies).
+Nevertheless, Unity remained as the second most voted force in the election as Calderón was able to attract the traditional and very loyal Calderonista vote.
+The crisis was also beneficial for the left as it achieved a historical high voting and four seats in Parliament (the biggest group since 1948) with Dr. Rodrigo Gutiérrez repeating his candidacy from United People.
+Another candidate was former president Mario Echandi by the conservative and anti-communist National Movement, but Echandi's candidacy was testimonial, receiving almost as many votes as Gutierrez (3% each), according to some due to his incapacity to understand modern times when personal wealth and family origin was not enough to win an election.